parisba/SAConEU19/SAConBerlin2019_presentation.md

 * Do you work with 'software architects'?
 * Are you a 'software architect'?

-^ We both have a lot of experience in qualitative research.
+^ MARS: We both have a lot of experience in qualitative research.
 So this talk takes that approach, mostly.
 And we'll touch on the implications of what we've found.

 ---